 Fig.2 National days distribution on months and geographic latitude

-As we can see, there's no clear correlation between latitude and independence days.
-Both northern and southern hemisphere countries have more independence days in summer and early fall.
+As we can see, there is no clear correlation between latitude and independence days.
+Both northern and southern hemisphere countries have more independence days in the summer and early fall.
 There must be some factors that contribute to the seasonal distribution of national or independence days of the world countries.
 This research will continue and preliminary data and results will be given on this web page.

 National Days are from OfficeHolidays, and Capital latitude data are from Wikipedia.
 The data in the datafile is tab-delimited and can be copied into Excel for analysis and plotting.